Triangular Lat-Igusa-Todorov algebras: Triangular LIT algebras

 \end{teo}

-\begin{proof} First we point out that there is no loss of generality assuming that $T$ and $U$ are both $n$-LIT because even if they are $k$-LIT and $m$-LIT, they can be regarded as $n:=\max\{k,m\}$-LIT.
-Furthermore, item (ii) follows immediately from (i) and Theorem 5.4 in \cite{BLMV}.\\ In order to prove item (i), we have to show that the class $\D_{\Lambda}$ satisfies the conditions (a) and (b) of Definition \ref{LIT}.
+\begin{proof} First we point out that, because of Remark \ref{k,m_LIT} there is no loss of generality assuming that both $T$ and $U$ are $n$-LIT for the same integer.
+Secondly, item (ii) follows immediately from (i) and \cite[Theorem 5.4]{BLMV}.
+In order to prove item (i), we have to show that the class $\D_{\Lambda}$ satisfies the conditions (a) and (b) of Definition \ref{LIT}.
 First we will see that the conditions in item (a) are satisfied and then we deal with those in item (b).\\

-\textbf{Conditions in item (a):} We start making the following observation: the class $\D_{\Lambda}$ can be seen as $\add(\D_{\Lambda}')$ as in Remark \ref{addD}, where $\D_{\Lambda}'=\Omega(\D_T,0,0)\oplus (0,\D_U,0)$, so it suffices to prove that $\D_{\Lambda}'$ is closed under direct sums and syzygies and $\Phidim\,(\D')=0.$\\
+\textbf{Conditions in item (a):} We start making the following observation: the class $\D_{\Lambda}$ can be seen as $\add\,\D_{\Lambda}'$ as in Remark \ref{addD}, where $\D_{\Lambda}'=\Omega(\D_T,0,0)\oplus (0,\D_U,0)$, so it suffices to prove that $\D_{\Lambda}'$ is closed under direct sums and syzygies and $\Phidim\,(\D')=0.$\\

 It is straightforward that $\D_{\Lambda}'$ is closed under direct sums.
 To see that it is closed under syzygies, take $\Omega(A,0,0)\oplus (0,B,0)\in \Omega(\D_T,0,0)\oplus (0,\D_U,0)$.
 Then,

 This last term is in $\D_{\Lambda}$ because $\D_T$ and $\D_U$ are closed under syzygies.\\